CHILD CARE / CHILD HEALTH

 Mon - Fri, 7 a.m. - 6 p.m.
 (Schedule Appointment)

 Special Care offers year-round early childhood education, therapy, and after school and summer programs for children with and without special needs.
 Programs include year-round direct care, early childhood education, and before/after school programs, as well as on-site therapy services.
 In addition, Special Care's Autism Clinic provides one-on-one therapy for children in our program with autism spectrum disorders.

-- Children ages 6 weeks to 6 years participate in classes according to developmental level
+- Children ages six weeks to six years participate in classes according to developmental level,

 |Child Care Warmline||1-888-574-5437|

 |Women, Infants, And Children (WIC) Hotline||1-888-OKLAWIC, (1-888-655-2942)|